Reality of the Fulfillment of Revelation – Chapter 12

 “Also, the educational center is no longer involved.”

-(Source: The Physical Fulfillment of Revelation, pp. 195–198)
+The Physical Fulfillment of Revelation, pp. 195–198

 The Birth of the New Twelve Tribes

-• A new priesthood
+• A new kingdom, established on fulfilled prophecy.

-But the promised kingdom had already been born.
+For the promised kingdom had already been born.

 The One Who Overcomes